miwiley/ChatGPT-Terminal-CLI/README.md

 #### inspired by a few other CLI junkies

 #### fork away, copy/paste
--- but if you come with something good, contrib!!
+-- but if you come up with something good, contrib!!